How Deep Do Tomato Roots Grow

 Read more

-Transplant seedlings deeply, burying them up to the first set of true leaves.
-This encourages additional root development along the buried stem.
+You should transplant seedlings deeply, burying them up to the first set of true leaves to encourage additional root development along the buried stem.

 Read more